pratiksha251/CSV_Analysis/README.md

 analysis/views.py, update your view to handle file uploads and save them to the database analysis/urls.py, ensure your URLs are defined
 Create templates for file upload and displaying results.
-Update your settings.py to include the analysis app and configure file upload settings
+Update your settings.py to include the analysis app and configure file upload settings. install all the libraries using command:
+      pip install django
+      pip install numpy
+      pip install seaborn etc.

 create a project using command:
-      django-admin startproject csv_analysis
+      django-admin startproject csv_project

 create an app using command:
       python manage.py startapp analysis